What is Hand Arm Vibration Syndrome (HAVS)?

 The SIP Protection Anti-Vibration Forestry Gloves 2SA3 are designed for use with natural hazards, such as with hedgecutters, brushcutters and strimmers.
 Water and oil-repellent, these Anti-Vibration Gloves feature high density foam that absorbs impacts and vibrations.
 Extra padding on the hands and an elasticated cuff protect from extra mechanical threats.

-Don't Take the Risk
+Don't Take the Risk with HAVS

 There are claims every single year for workers whose hands are permanently damaged from Hand Arm Vibration Syndrome.
 Remember it is the company's responsibility to provide equipment to protect your hands, so you're in your right to ask for protection.
 If you want to buy some of our Anti-Vibration Gloves you can do so on our website, or call us on 020 7501 1104.